 Who are the writing consultants?

-The Writers' Workshop staff is comprised of graduate student consultants and faculty consultants from a variety of backgrounds.
-Chosen for their writing ability and teaching experience, the consultants meet regularly for ongoing training and professional development.
+The Writers' Workshop staff is comprised of graduate student and faculty consultants from a variety of backgrounds.
+Chosen for their writing ability and teaching experience, the consultants receive ongoing training and professional development.

 Am I allowed to assign or require a student (or an entire class) to visit the Writers' Workshop?